If you don’t know who Viya is, you should.

-Taobao launched the live streaming feature 4 years ago, now dominating the market with $28 billion in sales in 2019.
-This number grew 150% year-on-year between 2017 to 2019.
+Taobao launched the live streaming feature four years ago, now dominating the market with $28 billion in sales in 2019.
+This number grew 150% year-over-year between 2017 to 2019.
 Despite the staggering growth, it only counts for 3% of Taobao’s entire GMV.
 Less than 30% of its merchants have tried the new way of selling, according to an executive at a data company we interviewed.

 The huge potential of this market attracted more players to join the race.
 Two emerging formidable rivals are Kuaishou and Douyin, the most popular short video apps in China.

 Douyin is TikTok’s Chinese version owned by the same parent company Bytedance (a GGV portfolio).
 Kuaishou is its main rival in the country.
 Both have enjoyed meteoric growth for the past three years.
 In 2019, a third of China’s population spent at least 20 minutes on one of these two platforms every day.
 That’s why many brands and merchants use Kuaishou and Douyin to direct traffic to Taobao, even though these transactions pale in comparison with Taobao’s native live streaming channels.